-It is easy to brand such proclamations as “imperial interference” or the “undermining of Nigerian sovereignty” but non-Nigerians see Nigeria through their own cultural lenses which may please or displease Nigerians.
-It is the case that Nigerians should sympathise with their government and forget all outside influences but can they?
+It is easy to brand such proclamations as “imperial interference” or the “undermining of Nigerian sovereignty” but non-Nigerians see Nigeria through their own cultural lenses, which may please or displease Nigerians.
+It is the case that Nigerians should sympathise with their government and forget all outside influences, but can they?

-Nigeria is a nation in perennial need of much direct foreign investment and multi-lateral loans; this is a monumental reason why the opinion of the international community counts a lot.
-Quite unwittingly, the Nigerian government has increased the already high country risk to investors with the arrest of Nnamdi Kalu.
+Nigeria is a nation in perennial need of much direct foreign investment and multi-lateral loans; this is a monumental reason the opinion of the international community counts a lot.
+Unwittingly, the Nigerian government has increased the already high country risk to investors with the arrest of Nnamdi Kanu.
 Is that where the Nigerian government wants Nigeria to be?

-There is a long history of revolutionary, dissident and separatist figures who from virtually nothing became irresistible international ‘cause célèbres’ attracting strong enduring sympathy and support at the expense of the persecuting nation seen with hindsight to have acted in error.
-The widespread protests for Kalu’s release in Nigeria is evidence of unexpected support.
+There is a long history of revolutionary, dissident, and separatist figures.
+They rise from obscurity with nothing and became irresistible international heroes and ‘cause célèbres.’
+Yes, attracting strong, enduring sympathy and support at the expense of the persecuting nation seen with hindsight to have acted in error.
+The widespread protests for Kanu’s release in Nigeria are evidence of unexpected support.

-Was Kalu a big time figure before his arrest?
+Was Nnamdi Kanu a big time figure before his arrest?
 He is now.
 Unlikely personalities like Mexican peasant rebel Pancho Villa; everyday Irish guy Bobby Sands; dock worker organiser Lech Walesa and the list goes on.
-In each case the expedition against; the jailing and hunger strike death; arrest and proscription of activities; respectively, all led to massive increases in internal and international support for them and their activities.
+In each case, the expedition against Villa.
+Or the jailing and hunger strike death of Sands.
+And the arrest and proscription of union activities by Walesa. respectively, all led to massive surges in internal and international support for them and their activities.

-Revolutionaries and separatists only succeed when there is a real need for such action, a strong leader who the people trust to champion it, the action itself is free of ulterior motives and it is executed in a thorough and proper manner.
-Nnamdi Kalu and Radio Biafra do not have those endowments.
+Revolutionaries and separatists only succeed when there is a real need for such action, a strong leader who the people trust to champion it, the action itself is free of ulterior motives, and execute their actions in a thorough and proper manner.
+Nnamdi Kanu and Radio Biafra do not have those endowments.